Rogers Energy Complex (Cliffside Steam Station)

-- Capacity: 1,387 megawatts (MW)
+- Capacity: 1,387 megawatts

-- Location: Cleveland and Rutherford counties, N.C.
+- Location: Cleveland and Rutherford counties, North Carolina

-- Commercial operation: 1940
+- Commercial Date: 1940

 Construction for Cliffside’s first unit took a year and a half to complete.
 That was back in 1939, when power sales in the area had increased 60 percent in five years.
 Construction of the plant influenced the town’s framework as families moved into the area to build and manage the plant.
 That first 38-MW unit, along with units 2, 3 and 4 – a total of 198 MW – were retired on October 1, 2011.
 These units are now part of the company’s decommissioning and demolition program.